 \begin{theorem} where \var{c} is a constant that depends on the grammar. \end{theorem}

-\begin{proof} We know from Theorem \ref{t:table-correct} that every Marpa Earley item corresponds to one of \Leo's traditional Earley items.
-If an EIM corresponds to an EIMT, the AHFA state of the EIM contains the EIMT's dotted rule, while their origins are identical.
-Even in the worst case, a dotted rule cannot appear in every AHFA state, so that the number of Marpa items corresponding to a single traditional Earley item must be less than $\size{\Cfa}$.
+\begin{proof} We know from Theorem \ref{t:table-correct} that every \Marpa Earley item corresponds to one of \Leo's traditional Earley items.
+If an \type{EIM} corresponds to an \type{EIMT}, the AHFA state of the \type{EIM} contains the \type{EIMT}'s dotted rule, while their origins are identical.
+Even in the worst case, a dotted rule cannot appear in every AHFA state, so that the number of \Marpa items corresponding to a single traditional Earley item must be less than $\size{\Cfa}$.
 Therefore,

 \end{proof}